Welcome! Here are the website rules, as well as some tips for using this forum.

 Can you post pictures of the settings on the pressuretrol, and the piping on the boiler, so we can see what may be wrong here.
 Hopefully, they did not raise up the pressure settings in a misguided attempt to force more steam into the radiators!

 My guess is that the pigtail had become clogged, allowing higher pressure to interfere with the operation of the vents; however the additive has caused an unsteady water line, and bad boiling, interfering with the production of good dry steam.
-Have you had to add much water to it lately?—NBC
+Have you had to add much water to it lately?—NBC0 -

 Thanks NBC for your fast reply, i will get pics on Sunday & upload them.
 The main vents are Gorton & rad vents are Varivalve.
 Haven't needed to add much water, probably what i typically added.
 I agree cleaner to the water is not a preferred method, however they told me this after it was done.
 I think the pigtail is getting clogged again, the boiler is running at 1/2 lb but i will double check all settings.
 Definitely there is no hissing at the main vents as there was the day they were changed.

-Thanks again, Karl
+Thanks again, Karl0 -

-"The bitter taste of a poor install lasts far longer than the JOY of the lowest price"
+its all in the vents, and a fresh skimming couldnt hurt"The bitter taste of a poor install lasts far longer than the JOY of the lowest price"0

 Generally you want to vent the steam mains very fast and the radiators slowly.
 If you are using HeatTimer VariValves that could be a problem because they are very fast vents and very hard to adjust at the low end of the scale.